Jan. 6 panel wants answers from GOP's Brooks, Biggs, Jackson

 “The Committee has video evidence of how close the rioters came to breaching the House Chamber at that point in time,” Thompson and Cheney wrote.
 “We wish to record your firsthand observations of that period, including the reactions and statements of other members of Congress to the violence at that moment.”

-Additionally, Jackson, a former White House physician to two presidents, was mentioned in texts, retrieved by the committee, between members of the Oath Keepers as the violent mob descended on the Capitol building.
+Additionally, Jackson, a former White House physician to two presidents, was mentioned in texts, retrieved by the committee, between members of the Oath Keepers as they and the rest of the violent mob descended on the Capitol building.

 In one text, a member of the far-right militia group texted their leader, Stewart Rhodes, saying Jackson required their protection because “he has critical data to protect.”